10 best graphic design project management software tools for creative teams in 2026

 Price

-Hive offers three pricing plans, including Basic Plan for $12/per user/month, Professional Plan for $24/per user/month, and a customized Enterprise Plan.
+Hive offers three pricing plans: Starter for $ 5 per user/month, Teams for $12 per user/month, and a customized Enterprise Plan.

 Best for growing teams that need to collaborate on complex projects

-Hive is best for large and distributed teams working on complex projects.
+Hive is best suited for large, distributed teams working on complex projects.
 All companies working on multiple projects with multiple stakeholders, dependencies, and deadlines can use Hive’s project management software to keep everything on track.

-Features like gantt charts and custom workflows allow teams to create detailed plans and track real-time progress.
+Features such as Gantt charts and custom workflows enable teams to create detailed plans and track progress in real time.

 Additional uses